3UU/wordpress-shariff-wrapper/trunk/readme.txt

 5. also any widget can have own shorttag design

 == Frequently Asked Questions ==

+= Q: How can I change the position of all buttons =
+A: Within the shorttag you can user the `style` attribute with common CSS.
+The value will be used for a container around the Shariff button.
+`[shariff style="text-align: center;"]`
+The same way work the "style option" within the admin menu.
+Please notice that because of the nature of CascadingSS you can not change the look of the buttons!
+If do you want this please read about the design options later on.

 = Q: Can I use it in my theme? =
 A: Yes. `<?=do_shortcode('[shariff backend="on"]')?>` Backend is an example.